 Company size: one metric to rule them all

 The company size of the client is the only metric you need to know in order to license fonts.
-You don’t have to gather any information about their web traffic, app downloads, etc.
+You don’t have to gather or predict any information about web traffic, app downloads, etc.

 Contract & grant of rights

 This contract governs all use of our fonts.
-If you download, install, upload, send, use, or otherwise handle our fonts then you agree to the terms of this contract.
-As long as we’ve received full payment of all fees and the License Owner, any Subcontractors, and the Buyer have all agreed to abide by the terms of this contract and to be directly liable to us for doing so, we grant the License Owner a non-exclusive, non-transferable, non-assignable license to use the fonts for the purposes allowed by this contract.
+If you do anything with our fonts then you agree to the terms of this contract.
+As long as we’ve received full payment of all fees and the License Owner, the First Designer, and any Subcontractors have all agreed to abide by the terms of this contract and to be directly liable to us for doing so, we grant the License Owner a perpetual, worldwide, non-exclusive, non-transferable, non-assignable license to use the fonts for the purposes allowed by this contract.
 We’ll deliver the fonts once we receive full payment.
 We retain ownership of the fonts and everything that’s in them.
 Any rights that are not specifically given by us in this contract are reserved.

 Types of licenses

-Fonts get used in many ways and in different kinds of media, so we offer a bunch of different types of licenses.
-The kind of license you bought is shown on your invoice.
+Fonts get used in many ways and in different kinds of media, so we offer a variety of licenses.
+The type of license you bought is shown on your invoice.
 You’ll need to buy a license upgrade if the License Owner grows beyond the Company Size in the License Metrics section of your invoice.
 Aside from that, the license fees are one-time fees.
 There are no subscription fees.

-By the way, if monitoring your growth and purchasing license upgrades is something you’d rather not be bothered with, maybe you ought to consider getting an unlimited license.
+By the way, if monitoring your growth and purchasing license upgrades is something you’d rather not be bothered with, you might prefer an unlimited license.

-An unlimited license (aka an enterprise license or corporate license) is a license that covers all types of media (i.e., desktop/print, logo/wordmark, social media, web, app/game, video) and has no limit on Company Size.
-Bigger companies and companies with fast growth ambitions often feel more comfortable with this.
+An unlimited license (aka an enterprise license or corporate license) is a bundled license that covers all types of media (i.e., desktop/print, logo/wordmark, social media, web, app/game, and video) for one brand and has no limit on Company Size or Subcontractors.
+Bigger companies and companies who expect to grow quickly often prefer this.
 Please send us an e-mail at firstname.lastname@example.org.

-With a desktop/print license you can install the fonts on all of your devices and use them to create printed and digital documents, objects, merchandise, signage, and similar things.
-As long as fewer than 50 people work for the License Owner, a desktop/print license also includes a logo/wordmark license.
-As long as fewer than 3 people work for the License Owner, a desktop/print license also includes a social media license and a video license.
+With a desktop/print license you can install the fonts on all of your devices and use them to create printed and digital documents, objects, merchandise, signage, and similar things for one brand.
+If the License Owner’s Company Size is less than 50 people, the License Owner gets a free logo/wordmark license.
+If the License Owner’s Company Size is less than 3 people, the License Owner also gets a free social media license and a free video license.

 With a logo/wordmark license you can use the fonts to create a logo or wordmark for one brand.
 If you want to do it for another brand you’ll need to buy another license.
-And yes, of course you can convert the font to outlines in design software and edit those outlines to design a logo :)
+You can use that logo or wordmark everywhere (including in print, on social media, in videos, etc.).
+And yes, you can convert the font to outlines in design software and edit those outlines when you design a logo :)

 Social media license

-With a social media license you can use the fonts to create design assets for social media channels like Instagram, Snapchat, Facebook, and TikTok.
+With a social media license you can use the fonts to create design assets for one brand to use on social media channels (like Instagram, Snapchat, Facebook, and TikTok).
 If you’re making video content for social media then you’ll also need to buy a video license.

-With an app/game license, you can embed the fonts into one app (which could be a mobile app, web app, digital point of sale system, etc.) or game.
-If you want to use them for another app or game you’ll need to buy another separate app/game license.
+With an app/game license, you can embed the fonts into one app, which can be a game, desktop app, mobile app, web app, digital point of sale system, etc. Regional variants and versions for different platforms (like iOS and Android) are included.
+If you want to use the fonts for multiple apps or games you’ll need to buy additional licenses.

-With a video license, you can use the fonts to make content that has animated or moving images.
-This is the license you need if you’re making video content for stuff like YouTube, Netflix, television, movies, commercials, and video billboards.
+With a video license, you can use the fonts to make content that has animated or moving images for one brand.
+This is the license you need if you’re making video content for places like YouTube, Netflix, television, movies, commercials, and video billboards.
 If you’re making video content for social media then you’ll need both a video license and a social media license.

-A trial license, which is free, allows you to use our trial fonts to decide if you want to buy a license.
+A trial license, which is free and includes a full character set, allows you to use our trial fonts to decide if you want to buy a license.
 If you’re a designer, you can also use trial fonts to pitch design directions to your clients.

 Student font pack

-Our student font pack is a discounted student license for many fonts that covers all types of media (i.e., desktop/print, logo/wordmark, social media, web, app/game, video).
+Our student font pack is an educational license for many fonts that covers all types of media (i.e., it includes desktop/print, logo/wordmark, social media, web, app/game, and video licenses).

-Now that you know all the things you can do with our fonts, here are some things you can’t do:
+Now that you know all the things you can do, here are some things you can’t do:

-- Use the fonts in a political or religious context without getting our permission
+• Use the fonts in a political context without getting our permission

-- Modify, reverse engineer, decompile or disassemble fonts
+• Modify, reverse engineer, decompile or disassemble the fonts

-- Make derivative works based on the fonts
+• Make new fonts based on the design that’s in the fonts

 We enjoy sharing how our fonts get used